bramley/phplist-plugin-common/README.md

 ### Dependencies ###

-This plugin is for phplist 3.0.0 and later.
-For phplist versions prior to 3.2.5 phplist must use the mysqli database extension (not mysql).
+This plugin requires phplist 3.3.2 or later.

 Requires php version 5.4 or later.